LIPS-scheme/lips/REFERENCE.md

 ```
 (type object)

-Function return type of an object as string.
+Function that returns the type of an object as string.
 ```

 ## typecheck
 ```
 (typecheck label value type [position])

-Function check type and throw exception if type don't match.
+Checks the type of value and errors if the type is not one allowed.
+Type can be
-Type can be string or list of strings.
-Position optional argument
+string or list of strings.
+The position optional argument is used to create a
-is used to created proper error message.
+proper error message for the nth argument of function calls.
 ```

 ## typecheck-args
 ```
 (typecheck-args args type)

-Function check if all items in array are of same type.
+Function that makes sure that all items in the array are of same type.
 ```

 ## typed-array?
 ```
 (typed-array? o)

-Function test if argumnet is JavaScript typed array (Scheme byte vector).
+Function that tests if the arguments is a JavaScript typed array (Scheme byte vector).
 ```

 ## u16vector
 ```
 (u16vector v1 v2 ...)

-Create usigned 16-bit integer vector from give arguments.
+Create unsigned 16-bit integer vector (C unsigned short) from give arguments.
 ```

 ## u16vector->list